The Portland Film Festival is excited to announce its inclusion in the Moviemaker Magazine list of “50 Film Festivals Worth the Entry Fee.”

 “It’s always an honor to be noticed.
 And knowing that others appreciate our efforts is heart warming—the real people we need to thank are the countless volunteers and thousands of hours they have donated to make the festival a reality,” said Executive Director Josh Leake, “and let’s not forget the sponsors and the filmmakers themselves—together we support our mission of bringing more independent film, cast, crew, filmmaking events and education to Portland.”

-Portland Mayor Charlie Hales added to the city’s designation of the “City of Roses,” by also naming Portland the “City of Film” during the week-long event.
-This year’s festival is scheduled Septemeber 1-7 including Labor Day weekend.
-Last year, hundreds of filmmakers associated with over 145 screened films made the trek to Portland, making it the largest film festival for filmmakers by filmmakers in the state.
+The upcoming year’s festival is scheduled October 14-20.
+Last year, hundreds of filmmakers associated with over 207 screened films made the trek to Portland, making it the largest film festival for filmmakers by filmmakers in the state.